spectrocloud/librarium/content/docs/06-integrations/00-canonical-k8s.md

 # Canonical Micro Kubernetes

-MicroK8s is a scalable Kubernetes distribution providing core Kubernetes functionalities with optimal resource consumption.
+Micro Kubernetes is a scalable Kubernetes distribution that provides core Kubernetes functionalities with optimal resource consumption.

-With limited resource requirements, MicroK8s extends its support in:
+With limited resource requirements, Micro Kubernetes extends its support with the following:

-* Turning Kubernetes into a lightweight development tool.
+* Turns Kubernetes into a lightweight development tool.

-* Making Kubernetes available for use in minimal environments such as GitHub CI.
+* Makes Kubernetes available for use in minimal environments such as GitHub Continuous Integration (CI).

-* Adapting Kubernetes for small-appliance IoT applications.
+* Adaps Kubernetes for small-appliance internet of things (IoT) applications.

 # Prerequisites